microsoft/Deep3DFaceReconstruction/readme.md

 </p>

-This is an python implement of [*Accurate 3D Face Reconstruction with Weakly-Supervised Learning: From Single Image to Image Set*](https://arxiv.org/abs/1903.08527).
+This is a python implementation of the following paper:

+Y. Deng, J. Yang, S. Xu, D. Chen, Y. Jia, and X. Tong.
+[Accurate 3D Face Reconstruction with Weakly-Supervised Learning: From Single Image to Image Set](https://arxiv.org/abs/1903.08527).
+IEEE Computer Vision and Pattern Recognition Workshop (CVPRW) on Analysis and Modeling of Faces and Gestures (AMFG), 2019. (__Best Paper Award!__)

-The method enforces a hybrid-level weakly-supervised training to achieve accurate CNN-based 3D face reconstruction.
+The method enforces a hybrid-level weakly-supervised training to for CNN-based 3D face reconstruction.
+It is fast, accurate, and robust to pose and occlussions.
+It achieves state-of-the-art performance on multiple datasets such as FaceWarehouse, MICC Florence and BU-3DFE.

 ## Features